vivek9142/quiz_app/README.md

 ## Features
 Quiz app has following features -
 * Redux-Toolkit is used for State Management.
+* Full Responsive App.
+Supported with Desktop,Tablet and Phone.
 * Time Bounded App.
 It is used to calculate Avg Speed of the Player.
 * Question are imported from Async Request using Redux thunk.
 * Lottie animation is played on Every Question being answered by Player.